ordvild/ordvild/writing-portfolio.md

 > Generic sample topics, in English, of a description and procedure are under construction and will be available shortly.
 In the meantime...

-I have created a use and maintenance manual, in Swedish, for a family member's Finnish sauna: [Sauna manual](https://ordvild.se/bastumanual).
+I have created a use and maintenance manual, in Swedish, for a family member's Finnish sauna: [Bastumanual](https://ordvild.se/bastumanual).
 The end result was mainly a printed version, hence no linking between topics.

 ### Past technical writing at Snow Software (now Flexera)

-I wrote all the docs for the new SaaS product Snow SaaS Management (now Flexera One SaaS Management) from 2021 up until July 2024, when I left the company.
+I wrote all the docs for the new SaaS product Snow SaaS Management (now Flexera One SaaS Management) from 2020 up until July 2024, when I left the company.
 The docs were written and maintained in Markdown, according to topic-based writing principles and the technical communication team’s writing guidelines:

 [https://docs-snow.flexera.com/snow-atlas/user-documentation/saas/](https://docs-snow.flexera.com/snow-atlas/user-documentation/saas/)